Hannah Gonzalez

 Per aspera, ad astra — Through hardships to the stars.

 I am Hannah Gonzalez (she/her).
-I graduated with an M.S.E. and a B.S.E. in Computer Science from the University of Pennsylvania in 2023.
+I graduated Magna Cum Laude from the University of Pennsylvania with an M.S.E. and a B.S.E. in Computer Science in 2023.
 I minored in Mathematics and Engineering Entrepreneurship as well.
-I am grateful to be advised by Professor Chris Callison-Burch.
+I am grateful to my research advisors Professor Chris Callison-Burch, Eleni Miltsakaki, and Professor Kostas Daniilidis.

 I am excited about harnessing foundation models for social good.
 In particular, I am drawn to the following research directions:

-I am currently a software engineer in the Core Search and AI team at Microsoft AI.
+I am currently a software engineer in the Azure Cognitive Search team at Microsoft.

 Mentoring is really important to me.
 If you are a student interested in doing NLP research, please feel free to reach out to me!
 I am always happy to talk about research or careers in CS.